GitBluub/blog-folio/content/projects/project.md

 # 42sh, a linux shell

 This project is my first large project I worked on.
-The last project we had to do